 Research

-EXCLAIM is a cryogenic balloon-borne telescope (like PIPER) that will survey the sky to improve our understanding of the star formation history.
+The EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM) is a cryogenic balloon-borne telescope that will make 3D maps of our universe and improve our understanding of star formation and galaxy evolution in a cosmological context.
 EXCLAIM will be a pathfinder to demonstrate an innovative approach known as intensity mapping.
 Particularly, EXCLAIM aims to map the redshifted emission of carbon monoxide and singly ionized carbon in cross-correlation with spectroscopic galaxy surveys in windows over the 0 < z < 3.5 redshift range.

 Selected Publications